The Differences Between Medicare and MedicaidPosted by Medicare Made Clear

 Can You Have Both Medicare and Medicaid?

 Yes, some people can have both Medicare and Medicaid.
 People who qualify for both Medicare and Medicaid are called “dual eligible.”
 If you qualify and choose to enroll in both programs, the two can work together to help cover most of your health care costs.
 You may also be eligible for a special kind of Medicare Advantage plan called a Dual Special Needs Plan.
-You can.

 How to get Medicare